Updated: Jan 6

 Actually it still surprises me how little it takes to move people to a place outside of their normality.
 When we set up Shadow Wind CIC I had planned all sorts of adventures to take people to what I considered to be out of their normal environment, but I needn't have worried.
 I have now seen how many people feel it is an adventure simply coming to the marina and being on the boat, let alone go out to sea.
 I have taken people out who have lived in Liverpool all of their life but never seen all of the docks and the city from this perspective.
 And here I have also seen the response to people becoming a part of something that has given them a different inner perspective too.

-Thus there is no such thing as 'just a day on the river', or 'a jolly to the nearest port', or even 'a little practice in the marina'.
+Thus there is no such thing as 'just a day on the river', or 'a jolly to the nearest port'.
 Now everything we do is an adventure because it involves old and new friends, people from very different backgrounds, different stories, and of course nature itself never allows any two days to be the same anyway.

 "Travel is fatal to prejudice, bigotry, and narrow-mindedness...
 Broad, wholesome, charitable views of men and things cannot be acquired by vegetating in one little corner of the earth all one's lifetime".